-- To keep distractions to a minimum, I prefer for students to attend lessons alone, without a parental audience.
+- To keep distractions to a minimum, I prefer for students to attend lessons alone.
 Exceptions may be made in the case of extremely young students whose parents will be guiding their practice sessions at home.

 Tuition Rates for Fall, Winter, and Spring Quarters:

 30 Minute Private Lesson: $306

 (3 monthly installments $102)